velartrill/velartrill.github.io/orig/missing-in-action.md

 Shalcas' eyes widen.
 "C-can you-- can you describe the uniform?"

 "Uh, yeah."
 Livkir purses his lips, pausing for a moment to think.
 "It was… very green.
 Dark green.
-Lots of leather, black gauntlets.
+Lots of leather, black boots and gauntlets.
 They were armed, too.
 And they just walked straight through all the security locks like they weren't even there.
 Definitely not Homeguard, they were way too slick-- I guess that means something to you, huh?"

 Shalcas is nodding slowly.
 "That… sounds like exactly who I was afraid it was.
 Stars and skies, what did Cassil even *do* to get the *Shevran* on her case?
 She's only, what, seventeen?"